Location.com logo

 1.0

-So, this past Sunday morning, I called to refill my prescription and was greeted by a woman named Kira or Kyra.
+So, on Sunday the 4th approximately 11:30 AM, I called to refill my prescription and was greeted by a woman named Kira or Kyra.
 She informed me that I had no remaining refills and inquired whether my doctor was still the same.
 I clarified that I had a new doctor and provided her the name.
 After this brief exchange, she concluded the call with a simple, "Okay, have a good day."
 I responded with a polite "thank you," assuming she would fax my new doctor.
 However, after hanging up, I realized I had not received the usual text alert indicating that I was out of refills, which typically accompanies such situations and confirms that my doctor would be contacted.
 Concerned, I called back, and once again, Kira/Kyra answered.
 I expressed my concern about not receiving the text alert and reiterated that I expected the pharmacy to fax my new doctor.
 To my surprise, she informed me that she could not fax my new doctor and that I needed to contact my doctor's office directly to initiate the process.
 I was taken aback and asked why she had not mentioned this during our initial conversation.
 She insisted that she had already informed me, which I firmly disputed, explaining our earlier interaction.
 Frustratingly, she then hung up on me.
 I was left incredulous that a customer service representative would abruptly end a call in such a manner, especially when I had remained calm and respectful throughout the conversation.
 It felt as though she was dismissing my concerns and implying that I was misremembering the details, despite her failure to communicate a straightforward task that I could easily manage.
 At 43 years old, I have been in the business world since my teenage years, and I can confidently say that I have never encountered such a lack of professionalism via phone communication as I did during my recent interaction with Kira/Kyra.
 The tone she used during our second phone call was reminiscent of a disrespectful teenager, lacking the courtesy one would expect from someone in a customer service role, especially when speaking with someone who could easily be her elder.
 After she abruptly hung up on me, I called back and was greeted by a male employee who, while exhibiting a somewhat dismissive attitude himself, at least provided a more constructive conversation than my previous experience with Kira/Kyra.
 Although he did not offer an apology for Kira's/Kyra's behavior, it was a relief to engage with someone who seemed slightly more competent.
 My observations of this establishment, both through my own experiences and the numerous negative reviews I have read over the years, suggest a troubling pattern of hiring individuals who are ill-suited for customer-facing roles.
 It is crucial for businesses to listen to their customers and treat them with respect, rather than resorting to insults and abrupt hang-ups.
 If I were in a position of authority, Kira/Kyra would be the first employee I would let go, as her behavior reflects poorly on the entire organization.
 I am considering the possibility of transferring my prescription fills to a different pharmacy, but I have not made a final decision yet.
 I am currently weighing the pros and cons of such a move, considering factors such as convenience, customer service, and the availability of my medications.
 It is essential for me to ensure that any pharmacy I choose can meet my needs effectively, efficiently, and in a respectful manner.

 • OS